 These can be combined in an endless of ways and if you don’t know what you’re doing, you can leave big security holes open and even lock yourself and everyone else in the organization out of the tenant.
-Note: Always exclude a group containing one Global Admin account from every CA policy so you can save yourself from disaster!!
+Note: Always exclude a group containing at least one Global Admin break account from every CA policy so you can save yourself from disaster!!

 The Design Baseline

 So, what is it that I have created?

 First of all, I think I’ve created a pretty neath format for CA policy documentation and even if you might not agree with all of my CA design you can always use the format I’ve documented it in in your own implementation documentation.
 Often it can be very difficult to look at all of the different policys you (or someone else) might have created and then try to figure our what part goes where.

 I have created a Conditional Access Policy Baseline which contains 13 CA policys that I believe will meet the needs for most organisations.
 It can also act as a starting point for any CA implementation.

 This is a screenshot of the baseline but I’ve included a PDF as well with high resolution.

 - Rows represents possible CA policy settings and columns represents actual policies you create in the Azure Portal.

 - All high-risk authentication will be blocked (you need Azure AD Premium P2 for this feature).